AdityaSethi/JavascriptWorld/functions.md

 - sum and range are expressing simpler concepts than the program as a whole, they are easier to get right.
 - This is called abstraction.

+## Abstraction:

+- Abstractions hide details and give us the ability to talk about problems at a higher (or more abstract) level.
+- As an analogy, compare these two recipes for pea soup:

+		Put 1 cup of dried peas per person into a container.
+Add water until the peas are well covered.

+		Leave the peas in water for at least 12 hours.

+		Take the peas out of the water and put them in a cooking pan.

+		Add 4 cups of water per person.
+Cover the pan and keep the peas simmering for two hours.

+		Take half an onion per person.
+Cut it into pieces with a knife.
+Add it to the peas.

+		Take a stalk of celery per person.
+Cut it into pieces with a knife.
+Add it to the peas.

+		Take a carrot per person.
+Cut it into pieces.
+With a knife!
+Add it to the peas.

+		Cook for 10 more minutes.

+- And the second recipe:

+		Per person: 1 cup dried split peas, half a chopped onion, a stalk of celery, and a carrot.

+		Soak peas for 12 hours.
+Simmer for 2 hours in 4 cups of water (per person).

+		Chop and add vegetables and cook for 10 more minutes.

+- Abstracting array traversal:

+		var array = [1, 2, 3];
+		for (var i = 0; i < array.length; i++) {
+			var current = array[i];
+			console.log(current);
+		}

+		function logEach(array) {
+			for (var i = 0; i < array.length; i++)
+				console.log(array[i]);
+		}

+- What if you do something other action than logging?
+Pass action function as parameter:

+		function forEach(array , action) {
+			for (var i = 0; i < array.length; i++)
+			action(array[i]);
+		}

+		forEach(["Wampeter", "Foma", "Granfalloon"], console.log);